DED8IRD/UX-Research-Toolkit/server/README.md

 > npm start
 ```

-You React app should be live at [ http://localhost:3000].
+Your React app should be live at [ http://localhost:3000].

 The built-in dev server has live reloading, so any changes you make will automatically reload onto the page.
 Build errors and lint warnings will appear in the console.